MicrosoftDocs/win32/desktop-src/Msi/creating-application-summary.md

 ---
-Description: 'The Creating Application Summary property conveys which application created the installer database.
-In general, the value for this summary property is the name of the software that is used to author this database.' ms.assetid: '62030f5c-a7cc-4ba7-86ca-c0bdfc2cfb4b'
+Description: The Creating Application Summary property conveys which application created the installer database.
+In general, the value for this summary property is the name of the software that is used to author this database. ms.assetid: 62030f5c-a7cc-4ba7-86ca-c0bdfc2cfb4b
-title: Creating Application Summary property
+title: Creating Application Summary property ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating Application Summary property